-Programmatic partnerships are related to Wetlands International Programmes, e.g. Climate Change, Livelihoods, Biodiversity, Flyways, Water management, or Knowledge Base.

-Project related partnerships are undertaken to contribute to and with the resources of a certain project, e.g. the Wetlands and Livelihood Project, and is therefore expected to end when the project ends.
-However, some partnerships might develop from project related to programmatic or from programmatic to institutional/strategic partnerships.
-Hence partnerships can vary from national to global level, from big to small.
-Wetlands International will manage and support all partnerships at its appropriate level.
+- 2. Programmatic partnerships are related to Wetlands International Programmes, e.g. Climate Change, Livelihoods, Biodiversity, Flyways, Water management, or Knowledge Base. - 3.
+Project related partnerships are undertaken to contribute to and with the resources of a certain project, e.g. the 5-year Ecosystem Alliance Project between Wetlands International, IUCN-NL and BothENDS requires formal agreement, joint governance and reporting mechanisms over the 5 year period, while the organisations may continue to collaborate more loosely after the project ends on a range of topics.
+Some partnerships might develop from project related to programmatic or from programmatic to institutional/strategic partnerships.
+Hence partnerships can vary from national to global level, and from big to small.
+Wetlands International will manage and support all partnerships at the appropriate level.

-Besides what can be classified as partnerships Wetlands International collaborates in many ways with other organisations, institutes, governments, companies, etc. These relationships can be formal or informal, ad hoc or at a more permanent basis and are also important for achieving Wetlands International strategic goals.
+Besides what can be classified as partnerships, Wetlands International collaborates in many ways with other organisations, institutes, governments, companies, etc. These relationships can be formal or informal, ad hoc or at a more permanent basis and are also important for achieving Wetlands International strategic goals.
 An informal collaboration or a sub-contract might grow over time into a formal partnership.